YorHaaa/ClassiCode/README.md

    ![](https://raw.githubusercontent.com/YorHaaa/BolgDemo/master/20250602175429829.png)

-5. After clicking the `clone repository` button, you will be asked to log in to your GitHub account
+5. After clicking the `clone repository` button, you might be asked to log in to your GitHub account

    ![](https://raw.githubusercontent.com/YorHaaa/BolgDemo/master/20250602180606845.png)